Connor O'Riordan

-Career
+Club career

+Crewe Alexandra

 O'Riordan signed a scholarship deal with Crewe Alexandra's Academy in 2020.

 In September 2021, he joined Kidsgrove Athletic on a month-long loan before having a similar spell at Nantwich Town the following month.

 Upon returning to Crewe, he made his Crewe debut on 1 December 2021, being named in the starting line-up for an EFL Trophy knock-out game against Doncaster Rovers at Gresty Road.
 Still an Academy scholar, he made his first league start on 29 January 2022 at Gresty Road against Rotherham United.
 He signed his first professional deal with the club at the end of the 2021–22 season.

 On 5 August 2022, O'Riordan joined Scottish Championship side Raith Rovers on loan until January 2023, making his debut the following day in a 1–0 defeat to Dundee.

 In his third game following his January 2023 return to Crewe, O'Riordan scored his first professional goal, in a 1–1 League Two draw with Stockport County on 31 January.
 On 25 February 2023, he received his first career red card, being sent off after a second caution in the 87th minute of Crewe's 1–1 draw with Rochdale.
-After suspension, he scored his second Crewe goal in his next game, a 4-3 win over Salford City at Gresty Road on 10 March 2023.
+After suspension, he scored his second Crewe goal in his next game, a 4–3 win over Salford City at Gresty Road on 10 March 2023.

+Blackburn Rovers

+On 24 January 2024, O'Riordan joined Blackburn Rovers on a four-and-a-half-year deal, for an undisclosed fee.
+He made his Blackburn debut as a 68th minute substitute in the side's 3–1 win over Stoke City on 10 February 2024.

+Cambridge United (loan)

+On 12 August 2024, O'Riordan joined Cambridge United on loan for the 2024/25 season.
+On 9 January 2025, he was recalled from his loan.

+Crewe Alexandra (loan)

+On 20 January 2025, O'Riordan returned to Crewe Alexandra on loan for the remainder of the season, and scored his first goal of the loan spell in a 3–0 victory over Barrow at Gresty Road on 22 February 2024.

+Doncaster Rovers (loan)

+On 27 June 2025, O'Riordan joined Doncaster Rovers on loan for the season.

 International career

+Born in England, he is also eligible to play for Republic of Ireland and Scotland.

 O'Riordan was capped at under-20 level for the Republic of Ireland in March 2022.
 His first call up for the Republic of Ireland U21 team came in March 2023, for a friendly against Iceland U21.
+He won his first U21 cap, starting against Kuwait, on 19 June 2023.

+On 2 October 2023, in an apparent switch of allegiance, Scot Gemmill named O'Riordan in the Scotland U21 squad, but two days later the defender pulled out to represent Ireland instead, and on 5 October was named in the country's U21 squad to play Latvia, gaining a second U21 cap in Ireland's 2–1 victory on 14 October 2023.